The importance of abstracts

 Another option, if you are not using a reference manager, is retrieving abracts by identifier (for instance DOI).
 For the PTSD test dataset we were able to retrieve 324 abstracts from The Lens, a free to use and open source database of scholarly works and patents.

-You can use the ASR tool, no matter if you collect publications by doing combined queries in multiple databases, citation searching, snowball searching or consulting experts.
-In all cases, ASReview works best if the final result has as many abstracts as possible and as little duplicates as possible.
+You can use the ASReview software, no matter if you collect publications by doing combined queries in multiple databases, citation searching, snowball searching or consulting experts.
+In all cases, ASReview LAB works best if the final result has as many abstracts as possible and as little duplicates as possible.